PENNSYLVANIA INCENTIVES SUMMARY

 Manufacturing Tax Credit

-Provides a tax credit to Companies who increase their annual taxable payroll by $1 million through the creation of new, full-time jobs.
-Tax credits are equal to five percent of the increase in annual taxable payroll.
+Provides a tax credit to Companies that increase their annual taxable payroll by $1 million through the creation of new, full-time jobs.
+The credit is equal to five percent of the increase in annual taxable payroll.

 WEDnetPA

-WEDnetPA provides to qualified employers training funds to support the training of new and existing employees.
-WEDnetPA is a collaborative partnership of community colleges, state system universities and other educational institutions working together to be responsive to the needs of Pennsylvania's business community.
+WEDnetPA provides qualified employers with training funds to support training new and existing employees.
+WEDnetPA is a collaborative partnership of community colleges, state system universities, and other educational institutions working together to be responsive to the needs of Pennsylvania's business community.
 Employees must earn a minimum of $12 per hour, excluding benefits.
 The program assists in training residents of Pennsylvania employed in permanent, full-time jobs, and provides up to $2,000 per eligible employee, capped at $100,000 per company.

 Notice: This list of economic development incentive programs is intended to provide a high-level overview of commonly pursued state discretionary programs.
 A comprehensive analysis of project details will determine the full scope of state and local incentive programs that may be available to support a specific project.